snooow1029/Ganzin_Iris_Final/README.md

 # evaluate
 # (remember to set checkpoint path in run.py and dataset path in result.py)
-python src/result.py # this will run through run,py and eval.py
+python src/result.py # this will run through run.py and eval.py
 ```

 ## 📊 Visualization